-Owen reported that the law passed in late March.
-It made the apprenticeship-to-journey worker ratio 1:1 for all registered apprenticeships and eliminated the Bureau's ability to modify it.
-He noted that the law, however, does not supersede ratios in collective bargaining agreements.
+Josh reported that the law passed in late March.
+It struck the required five-years minimum length of the plumbing registered apprenticeship, made the apprenticeship-to-journeyworker ratio 1:1 for all registered apprenticeship, and eliminated the Bureau's ability to modify both.